4metrics/erpnext-epcqrcode/README.md

 MIT License, refer to LICENSE

-The copyright is owned by Bytegrasp OG and contributors.
+The copyright is owned by 4metrics and contributors.
 The software comes as-is without any warranty.